While most of the DeFi and NFT attention has been on Ethereum, Cardano, and others, bitcoin has also been quietly adding this capability.

-Ecuador puts a spotlight on Liquid
+El Salvador puts a spotlight on Liquid

 They will be the first to set up a bitcoin mining operation powered by a volcano.
-They will also be the first to issue a bitcoin denominated government bond with funds used to build a bitcoin city.
+They will also be the first to issue a bitcoin denominated government bond with funds used to build a Bitcoin city.

 The process of putting half of this billion-dollar fiat equivalent in BTC on Liquid will bring significant attention to the network.
-The event will also showcase bitcoin’s DeFi capability.
+The event will also showcase Bitcoin’s DeFi capability.